What Is a Responsive Supply Chain and How Can Your Company Build One?

 We’ve established that a more responsive supply chain can increase customer retention rates and ultimately increase profits and growth.
 So, how can your company start building a responsive supply chain?
 Here are a few tips to keep in mind.

-Optimize communication
+Optimize Communication

 A large part of creating a responsive supply chain is simply focusing on speedy and clear communication between your company, your suppliers, third party logistics providers, etc. The more quickly issues can be communicated across a supply chain the more quickly they can be solved, hopefully before they impact your customers.
 Software can help with this, but it is also important to make sure your employees are trained in effective communication techniques and are maintaining constant contact with critical partners across your supply chain.